How do I disable my antivirus program in Windows?

 Disable by starting in Safe Mode

 If the recommendations above did not help you disable your antivirus scanner, you can boot into Safe Mode, which doesn't load any third-party programs, including your antivirus program.
-Booting into Safe Mode is helpful for times you're concerned about the antivirus program interrupting another program during an installation.
+Booting into Safe Mode is helpful when you're concerned about the antivirus program interrupting another program during an installation.